Choosing the Best Charitable Giving Approach

 Donor-Advised Funds

-For donors seeking a cost-effective and tax-efficient way to benefit charities, donor-advised funds (DAFs) provide an option that has become distinguished for its flexibility and convenience.
-Reflecting their attractiveness, contributions to DAFs in recent years have expanded at three times the rate of the expansion of total charitable giving.2
+For donors seeking a cost-effective and tax-efficient way to benefit charities, a donor-advised fund (DAF) provides an option that has become distinguished for its flexibility and convenience.
+Reflecting its attractiveness, grants from DAFs in recent years have expanded at seven times the rate of the expansion of total charitable giving.3

-A DAF is a separately identified fund, comprised of donor contributions, maintained and operated by a sponsoring organization that is a 501(c)(3) public charity (such as Fiduciary Trust Charitable).
-The sponsoring organization has legal control over the donated assets, but the donor or others retain advisory privileges to the fund.
+A DAF is a separately identified fund comprised of donor contributions maintained and operated by a sponsoring organization that is a 501(c)(3) public charity (such as Fiduciary Trust Charitable).
+The sponsoring organization has legal control over the donated assets, but the donor or other designated parties retain advisory privileges to the fund.
 Such advisors make recommendations regarding the distribution of the funds and may have a voice regarding the investment of assets in the account.

 A primary advantage of gifting to a DAF is the immediacy of the tax deduction combined with the flexibility of recommending charitable grants over time.
 Given that DAF-sponsoring organizations are public charities, contributions to DAFs are eligible for maximum charitable tax deductions.
-The types of assets that can be contributed to DAFs range from cash and publicly-traded securities to restricted stock, real estate, tangible personal property, and other illiquid assets, depending on the sponsoring organization’s guidelines.
-DAFs are appropriate for donors with smaller balances to devote to charitable causes, but can also be attractive for large gifts, including multi-year gifts made with a “bunching” technique.
+The types of assets that can be contributed to DAFs range from cash and publicly traded securities to restricted stock, real estate, tangible personal property, and other illiquid assets, depending on the sponsoring organization’s guidelines.
+Any growth of the assets inside the DAF generally will be tax-free, increasing the amount available for distribution to charity.
+DAFs are appropriate for donors with smaller balances to devote to charitable causes, but can also be attractive for large gifts.
 In fact, there are individual DAFs holding well in excess of $100 million in assets.

 Learn More: Fiduciary Trust’s Donor-Advised Funds Program